Bulk-bros/stattrack/documentation/design-guideline.md

 ## **Theme**

 A combination of minimalist/simple and plain/neutral.
-The users experience should be the main focus and the design should emphasis users self defined goals in fitness.
-Follows a structural layout that is not confusing for the users.
+User experience should be the main focus and the design should emphasize the users self defined goals in fitness.
+The theme should follow a structural layout that is not confusing for the users.

 ### **Colors**

-The main colors should be white for background and black (with a slight opacity) for foreground like text.
-To make the app pop a little more, green is used for accent elements
+The main colors will be white for the background and black (with a slight opacity) for the foreground like text.
+To make the app pop a little more, green is used for accent elements.

 #### **Background and foreground colors**